jsunconf/conf-bootstrap/README.md

 --------------

 The most important thing after the [preparation thoughts](preparation.md) is having a date and a location.
 So let's focus on [date and location finding](location.md) a little bit.
 You can see that location finding is not an easy task.
 But the most important one before starting anything else.
 Without a location you can't start a conference.

+After you found a venue and a date for your conference the next step is to have a financing plan.
+That means on the one hand [sponsors](sponsoring.md) (or other money income like donations) and participants.